 Just a spoonful

 Oh, look, Julie’s on the agave syrup and gunpowder again and Dave’s upped his steeping time by 15%.
 That’s going to skew the brews no end.
 Spend precious moments shaking your head.

 Divide the tea bags.
 Prepare Sarah’s single-origin loose leaf.

 Pour too much water in Ray’s, too little in Sarah’s, and splosh the Smartphone.
-Rush to the sink and spoon out Ray’s into Maya’s with the office’s longest-serving teaspoon.
+Rush to the sink and spoon out Ray’s into Sarah’s with the office’s longest-serving teaspoon.
 The Smartphone can wait.